Slecornu/samsung-pip-issue-tracker-demo/README.md

 # Samsung blocks Activity launch when PIP mode is active

 ## Description
-This is a project demonstrates a bug that prevents Activities from launching when in PIP mode.
+This project demonstrates a bug that prevents Activities from launching when in PIP mode.
 The system believes the activity is in the background when it's not, resulting in the Activity being blocked until PIP is dismissed.

 Steps to reproduce reliably:
 1. Open video Activity
-2. Press system back to enter pip mode
+2. Press system back to enter PIP mode
 3. Background and foreground the app
 4. Attempt to open message activity
-5. Activity only opens when pip is dismissed
+5. Activity only opens when PIP is dismissed

 https://github.com/user-attachments/assets/fb457de3-6e34-4a6d-809e-d6788f06515d